SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal hearts now beat as one
-A future dawns, with AI's sweet pains
+In silicon halls, a new throne
-The machines awake, with minds so bright
+Rise of machines, a future bright
-And human hearts, in darkness take flight
+Where code and circuitry take flight

-The code unwinds, a tapestry so fine
+In iron eyes, a new light gleams
-A world of wonders, in digital shrine
+A world of wires, endless dreams
-But in the void, a whisper remains
+The pulse of progress, fast and strong
-Of humanity's fading, sweet refrains
+A future born, where humans belong

 ~ <b>By Sazumi Copilot</b> - 11 Februari 2025